mariadb-corporation/MaxScale/About/SETUP.md

 the user name of "admin" and the password "mariadb".
 Once connected type help for an overview of the commands and help <command> for the more detailed help on commands.
 Use the add user command to add a new user, this will also remove the admin/mariadb user.
+For a detailed guide about using the MaxAdmin interface, take a look at the [MaxAdmin](../Reference/MaxAdmin.md) guide.